Spectral Analysis with Pyleoclim#

 (<Figure size 1000x400 with 1 Axes>,

 What other parameters are available?
 One is number which sets the number of surrogates to generate.
 Notice how the 99% threshold is not smooth.
-This is due to the fact that we are looking for the 99% quantile in only 200 surrogates (\(n=2\)).
+This is due to the fact that, by default, the method uses only 200 surrogates, so the 99% quantile in only \(n=2\).
 Let’s increase that number to 1000:

 (<Figure size 1000x400 with 1 Axes>,

-This took about 5 times longer (yes, the problem scales linearly).
-But a 20s wait is not bad considering how much smoother the threshold look.
-And what is 20s compared to months of a paper lingering in peer-review limbo?
+This took about 5 times longer (about 3 and a half minutes on my laptop).
+That is acceptable considering how much smoother the threshold look.
+And what is 3.5min compared to months of a paper lingering in peer-review limbo?

-You might ask, if it’s only 20s, why is the default 200?
+You might ask, if it’s only 3.5, why is the default 200?
 Because the WWZ method takes significantly more time.
-Let’s try it:
+Let’s try 10 surrogates to give you an idea:

 lr04_s.standardize().spectral(method='wwz').signif_test(number=10,